 ECARES fellows are leading researchers in a number of fields, including the behavior and organization of firms and markets, international trade, political economy, theory and empirics of household behavior, theory and applications of econometrics, development of nonparametric and robust statistical methods.
 Many of them are very active in CEPR (as Research Director, Programme Directors, Research Fellows or Research Affiliates).
 Several have received grants from the European Research Council (ERC) and other prestigious prizes and awards.

-In close connection with its research activities, ECARES has developed a Doctoral School, which offers internationally competitive, high quality PhD programs in Economics and Statistics and in Quantitative Economics.
+In close connection with its research activities, ECARES has developed a Doctoral School, which offers internationally competitive, high quality PhD programs in Economics and Economics and Statistics.
 The ECARES Doctoral School attracts many first-class European and non-European students.
 The outstanding quality of its PhD programs is reflected in the success of its graduates on the academic job market.

 ECARES collaborates with CORE (the Center for Operations Research and Econometrics of the Université catholique de Louvain) and the department of economics of the KU Leuven, with which it has created a common center of excellence, ECORES, integrating the research activities and doctoral programs of the three institutions.